-I really liked this foundation for many months but eventually, it started to feel a little too dry on my skin.
-This foundation may be great for oily complexions, but I found this a bit too drying.
+I really liked this foundation for many months but in the cold months, it started to feel a little too dry on my skin.
+This foundation could be great for oily complexions, but I found this a little drying.

 Related: Drugstore Beauty Must-Haves